Grey's Scouts: Role and history

 The historian Charles D. Melson has written that the Grey's Scouts "suffered a degree of notoriety during the war".
 A photo depicting a member of the Grey's Scouts about to use a noose to drag a prisoner behind his horse was among those that won J. Ross Baughman the 1978 Pulitzer Prize in Feature Photography.
 Baughman reported that during the period he spent with the unit its members also beat a civilian to death, tortured women, mistreated prisoners, looted civilian property and destroyed civilian huts.
 The Rhodesian Government claimed that most of these incidents had not occurred and Major Mike Williams, the second in command of the Grey's Scouts at the time, has alleged that Baughman encouraged violence and staged some of the photos.
 A regimental history of the unit rejected Williams' account, but suggested that some of the photos were staged or doctored.
 The former Grey's Scout Bruce Moore-King, who was part of the patrol Baughman joined, has stated that he often tortured children while serving in the unit to compel village leaders to provide intelligence on insurgents.
 Moore-King also claimed that members of the unit occasionally assaulted civilians.

 Few members of the Grey's Scouts were killed during the Rhodesian Bush War.

 Following the end of Rhodesian Bush War the Grey's Scout's were retained in the new Zimbabwean Army.
 Many of its white officers reportedly resigned to serve in the South African Defence Force.
-It was mainly used to patrol the country's borders and combat poaching.
+It was mainly used to patrol Zimbabwe's borders and prevent poaching.
 In 1984 the Grey's Scouts formed part of a force that was used to enforce a curfew in Matabeleland South.
 This curfew greatly worsened food shortages in the drought-affected area.
 As part of this operation the Grey's Scouts were involved in fighting with rebels.